rbowen/presentations/acah2020/tuesday_intro/slides.md

 * Muse.dev is running a bug bash on some of the participating projects.
 Sign up at the above URL to participate.

-* Drop by the booth for more details
+* Drop by the booth for more details and the #bugbash channel on Slack

 ---